AstrobioMike/AstrobioMike.github.io/unix/getting-started.md

 head --help
 ```

+That spit out a lot of information (and **`head`** is a relatively simple command compared to many others), but somewhere in there we can see "-n, --lines..." (we could have used **`--lines 5`** instead of **`-n 5`** to get the same result), but even that can be confusing if we're not use to how this information is presented.

+I usually try an built-in help menu first, because it's usually immediately accessible and might help.
+But if it's not working out, I very quickly go to our good friend google, which will often have a more easily understood answer for me somehwere.

-And/or we can go to google to look for help.
-This is one of the parts that is not about memorization at all.
+What options are available for a certain command, and how to specify them, are parts of this process that are not about memorization at all.
 We might remember a few flags or specific options if we happen to use them a lot, but searching for options and details when needed is definitely the norm!

 <blockquote>
 What we've done so far already really is the framework for how almost all things work at the command line!
 Multiple commands can be strung together, and some commands can have many options, inputs, and outputs and can grow to be quite long, but this is the general framework that underlies it all.<br><br><center><b>Becoming familiar with these baseline rules is important, memorizing particular commands and options is not!</b></center><br>